Spatial Deconfounder: Interference-Aware Deconfounding for Spatial Causal Inference: Background and Setup

 \section{Background and Setup}

-\textbf{Notation.} We use uppercase letters (e.g., $X$) for random variables and lowercase letters (e.g., $x$) for their realizations.
+\textbf{Notation.} We use uppercase letters (e.g., $X$) for random variables and lowercase letters (e.g., $x$) for realizations.
 Bold symbols denote vectors.
-The distribution of $X$ is written $P_X$, with subscripts omitted when clear from context.
+We write the distribution of $X$ as $P_X$, and omit subscripts when the meaning is clear.

 \textbf{Data structure: lattice, neighborhoods, and observed variables.} We consider a rectangular lattice $\gS=\{(i,j)\mid i\in[N_x],\,j\in[N_y]\}$, where each site $s=(i,j)$ indexes a geographic cell.
 For a fixed radius $r>0$, we define the neighborhood of $s$ using the $\ell_\infty$ metric,